 Can I pay with a purchase order?

 One way we keep Volgistics rates low is to reduce the cost of collecting service fees.
 We do this by collecting service fees electronically, online; or by check.
 For this reason we do not accept purchse orders as payment for service fees.
 See the complete Payment Terms for more details.

 If you need to use a purchase order internally to initiate the generation of a check, you can optionally print an Invoice for Volgistics that includes your purchase order number.
 Click here for directions.

 Do not send Volgistics your purchase order.
-Purchase order numbers may be listed on Invoices for your internal accounting purposes only.
+Try or Buy order numbers may be listed on Invoices for your internal accounting purposes only.
 Your account is activated (or your service extended) once you enter your online check information; or, if you choose to mail your check, once your check is processed at Volgistics.

 Are there not-for-profit discounts?